-Components Activities Outputs Effect Impact Women's socio-political and economic empowerment drip irrigation Impart trainings, conduct meetings and organize exposure visits of communities.
-Formation and strengthening of women' SHG groups Capacity building of women folk.
-Capacity building of SHG leaders and accountants Linking SHGs with external institutions financial Women's SHG groups to be formed.
+Components Activities Outputs Effect Impact Women's socio-political and economic empowerment Formation and strengthening of women' SHG groups Capacity building of women folk.
+Capacity building of SHG leaders and accountants Linking SHGs with external financial institutions Women's SHG groups to be formed.
 Federation of Women's SHGs to be formed.
 Trainings to be conducted for preparation of woolen products from sheep and goats Enhanced capacities of leaders of women's group in taking initiatives to solve problems at different levels.
 Improved access to credit for livelihood purposes Increased household income.
 Position of women in household, community, society (politically, socially and economically) as perceived by women and community at large.
 Performance enhancement of SHGs in terms of participation, decision-making, leadership and fund management.
-Equality and equity in gender relations at home (decision making, expenditure, children's education,
+Equality and equity in gender relations at home (decision making, expenditure, children's education, health)